JoeyDevelop/To-Do-List/README.md

 Current features:
  - Tabs open different body sections
+ - Add tasks to inbox using form submit

  Upcoming features:
+ - Delete tasks
- - Add tasks and projects to page
+ - Add projects
+ - Update about page
  - Sort tasks by priority and date

+ Possible bugs:
+ - Tasks are occasionally appended more than once, haven't been able to replicate